aboutcoders/php-scheduler/README.md

 # abc-scheduler

-A PHP library to process schedules base on [Symfony Console Component](https://github.com/symfony/console).
+A PHP library to process schedules base on CRON expressions.

 Features:
-* Call a processor whenever a schedule is due
+* Define schedules CRON based on con expressions
-* Support for CRON based schedules
+* Symfony Console Command to run scheduler
 * Simple integration by implementing two interfaces

 **Note: This project is still in an experimental phase!**